Dani2525/DevOps-Course-Starter/README.md

 test container run using CI pipeline in My-CI-Pipeline.yml file everytime you open or reopen a pull request or push to repository can also be observed on GitHub workflows to see which ones pass and fail.

-## deploying and runningon heroku
+## deploying and running on heroku
-firstly build the image using
-docker build --tag registry.heroku.com/corndelm8/web --target production . push to heroku using docker push registry.heroku.com/corndelm8/web
+firstly login to the heroku using heroku container:login build the image using docker build --tag registry.heroku.com/corndelm8/web --target production . push to heroku using docker push registry.heroku.com/corndelm8/web